fmaida/mbplugin-youtube/README.md

 You can also add a `class`parameter if you want to apply a custom class.
 *Example:* `{{< youtube "7UOrJTsYyls" class="custom-class" >}}`

-This plug-in is based on the work of Steve Layton for his "Bandcamp micro.blog plug-in" at <https://github.com/shindakun/mbplugin-bandcamp>
+This plug-in is based on the work done by Steve Layton on his "Bandcamp micro.blog plug-in" at <https://github.com/shindakun/mbplugin-bandcamp>